scala/scala3/docs/docs/reference/experimental/cc.md

 Capture sets in explicitly written types are treated as constants (before capture checking, such sets are simply ignored).

 The capture checker essentially rechecks the program with the usual typing rules.
 Every time a subtype requirement between capturing types is checked, this translates to a subcapturing test on capture sets.
-If the two sets are constant, this is simply as yes/no question, where a no will produce an error message.
+If the two sets are constant, this is simply a yes/no question, where a no will produce an error message.

 If the lower set `C₁` of a comparison `C₁ <: C₂` is a variable, the set `C₂` is recorded as a _superset_ of `C₁`.
 If the upper set `C₂` is a variable, the elements of `C₁` are _propagated_ to `C₂`.
 Propagation of an element `x` to a set `C` means that `x` is included as an element in `C`, and it is also propagated to all known supersets of `C`.
 If such a superset is a constant, it is checked that `x` is included in it.
 If that's not the case, the original comparison `C₁ <: C₂` has no solution and an error is reported.

-The type checker also performs various maps on types, for instance when substituting actual argument types for formal parameter types in dependent functions, or mapping member types with as "as-seen-from" in a selection.
+The type checker also performs various maps on types, for instance when substituting actual argument types for formal parameter types in dependent functions, or mapping member types with "as-seen-from" in a selection.
 Maps keep track of the variance of positions in a type.
 The variance is initially covariant, it flips to contravariant in function parameter positions, and can be either covariant, contravariant, or nonvariant in type arguments, depending on the variance of